-We have a registration limit of 380 participants, of whom at most 100 can be in the bike divisions.
+We have a revised registration limit of 100 participants.
 This limit is due to both park constraints, and to the extent of what we can do while maintaining a quality experience for everyone.

 We offer high-quality tech shirts to all individuals and team members who enter before the last deadline.
 One shirt per individual and two shirts per team are included in the base price; additional shirts are $10.
-Pictured is our shirt design for the 2011 Henry Coe event; the design for this event will be no less captivating, and will be posted here as soon as it's done!
+The design for this event has been graciously shared by the organizers of the 2013 World Rogaining Championships, and will undergo a few tweaks before it's final.